 Let’s move ahead.

-The term “mutation” was coined by Hugo De Vries in 1890.
-However, before him, Seth Wright, an English farmer, noticed mutation for the first time in his unusual short-legs male lambs during 1791.
-He fails to define the process.
+The term “mutation” was coined by Hugo De Vries in 1890 but was not the pioneer in reporting mutations.
+Before him, an English farmer noticed mutation for the first time in his unusual short-leg male lambs during 1791.
+Unfortunately, he failed to define the process.

 Definition of mutation:

-“Due to the replication errors, exposure to mutagens and viral infections changes or alterations occur in a DNA sequence which causes genetic abnormalities, is known as mutation.”
+“By the replication errors, exposure to mutagens and viral infections change or alteration occurs in a DNA sequence that causes genetic abnormalities, known as mutation.”

 Type of Gene mutations:

-Inversion– When some gene sequences inverted and inserted back into the original sequence.
+Inversion– When a gene sequence inverts and inserts back into the original sequence, it is known as inversion mutation.

-Duplication– when some bases or a base duplicated in a gene sequence.
+Duplication– The mutation is known as duplication when some nucleotides or a single nucleotide are duplicated or copied in a gene sequence.

 Other types of gene mutations: